SushiLab/mVIRs/README.md

 # Usage

 The `mVIRs` toolkit includes 2 functions, `oprs` and `index`.
 The `index` commands takes a reference file as input and builds the index that is needed for the execution of the `oprs` command.
-The `oprs` command aligns paired-end reads against the reference database to detect so called outward orientated paired-end reads and uses soft-clipped alignments (clipped reads) to extract regions from the database that are potential prophages.
+The `oprs` command aligns paired-end reads against the reference database to detect so called outward orientated paired-end reads (OPRs) and uses soft-clipped alignments (clipped reads) to extract regions from the database that are potential prophages.

 ## INDEX

 This step takes the reference sequence file as input and builds an `bwa` index using the `bwa index` command.
-This command has to be executed before running the `mvirs` command
+This command has to be executed before running the `oprs` command

 ```
-2021-06-08 11:03:03,559 INFO: Starting mVIRs
-Program: mVIRs - Localisation of inducible prophages using NGS data
-Version: 1.1.0
-Reference: Zuend, Ruscheweyh, et al.
-High throughput sequencing provides exact genomic locations of inducible
-prophages and accurate phage-to-host ratios in gut microbial strains.
-Microbiome (2021). doi:10.1186/s40168-021-01033-w

 Usage: mvirs index [options]

     Input:
         -f  FILE   Reference FastA file.
 Can be gzipped.
 [Required]

-mvirs.py: error: the following arguments are required: f
-2021-06-08 11:03:03,561 INFO: Finishing mVIRs
 # The index subcommand can then be executed with the following command:

 $ mvirs index -f reference.fasta